 Welcome to Griffin Hill!
 We're a very small winery and vineyard in the Santa Cruz Mountains AVA.
 Each year, we make about 300 cases of wine.
 Our goal is to make wines that are interesting, food-friendly and inspiring.
 This is accomplished by hand-tending the vines and a patient, low-tech winemaking style that allows the flavor of the exquisite fruit grown in these hills to shine through.
 Our facility is located in one of the most famous, yet so small as to rarely get mentioned, wine-growing areas of the world.
 The Santa Cruz Mountains rise up between Silicon Valley and the Pacific Ocean.
 While we recognize that many (most?) of the hard-working people in Silicon Valley barely take note of these beautiful mountains, it's now our mission to bring the exquisite taste of the wines which represent and capture the flavor of these mountains to the people of Silicon Valley and Santa Cruz.

 Michael Franti says "every flower got a right to be bloomin'."
 We believe we can farm this land and still care for it.
 We've learned that native plants and insects, when cared for, will naturally keep out insects that would harm our vines and they will outcompete invasive weed species.
-We just don't need widespread spraying of insecticides and herbicides.
+We just don't need widespread spraying of insecticides, herbicides or chemical fertilizers.

 In the photo, the new owners, Jeff and Claudia Griffin, back in April 2011, had just purchased the vineyard, which at that time was named Noble Hill.
 It was once a proud and respected, but now foreclosed-upon 4-acre vineyard and winery.
 The land and facilities were in a state of neglect but the design and materials in the original construction showed the love and dedication of its founder thirty years before.
-The vineyard was well-known among area winemakers as a source of very good wines but it had fallen into the hands of an uncaring owner.
-We were pretty sure that with our energy and dedication, we could make it produce that great fruit and perhaps great wine again.
+The vineyard was well-known among area winemakers as a source of very good wines but the current owner had allowed the vineyard to degrade.
+We were pretty sure that with our energy and dedication, we could make it produce that great fruit and wine again.

 The vineyard was planted to Chardonnay and Pinot Noir by Russ and Barbara Schild in the early 1980's and named Noble Hill.
 They had cleared the land on a large 5-acre knoll on the west end of a 23-acre parcel in the redwoods while living in a small cottage on the land.
 The orientation of the vine rows in the larger blocks was North-South, which does nothing to mitigate the difficulty of working the steep land, but it does provide for morning and evening sun to the grapes and protects the grapes from hot summer mid-day sun.
 Russ and Barbara then built a large wine making facility into the side of the mountain on three levels to provide for gentle gravity flow for moving the wine instead of pumps.
 By building into the hill, they took advantage of the natural ability of the earth to provide even, cool temperatures throughout the year.
 Their wines were highly regarded.